Time Tracking with Tempo

 Nevertheless, your “Total Available” time in the top right will update depending on how much time you plan for each issue.
 You will see it updated real-time in your issue detail view like below:

-One of the most sought after features within the Tempo suite of apps is their reporting functionality.
+One of the most sought-after features within the Tempo suite of apps for Jira is their reporting functionality.
 In the cloud version, there are two main reporting options:

 On server deployments, those options look a bit different.

 Regardless of the reports you choose, you can always save your report and refer back to it at a later time.
 This is especially useful if you need to bill or invoice clients at the end of the month.
 Instead of creating a new report each time, you can simply create a report once, then adjust the dates for your current month.

 In the “Teams” tab, you can create or manage all your teams within Tempo.
 In order to configure or manage the team, you will need one of these three permissions: Jira Administrators, Tempo Team Administrators, or the Tempo Team Lead role.

 For larger organizations, it is useful to put users into teams in order to manage their roles and dates of availability.
 If one team member works across two teams, it’s possible to manage their capacity at a team level.
 You can do this from the Team’s page.

 The last tab in the Tempo sidebar concerns the Tempo Budgets app, this is the “Accounts” tab.

 Within the Accounts tab, you can create a new account using the “Create Account” button in the top right corner.